Filed under: American Elephant, News, Pop Culture | Tags: Black Friday, Crime

 I know it’s dorky, but I love these little traditions.
 I have to wonder though; had Benjamin Franklin had his way, and the turkey were our national bird, would we all be eating bald eagle tomorrow?

-Filed under: American Elephant, News the Media Doesn't Want You to Hear, Politics, The Constitution
+Filed under: News the Media Doesn't Want You to Hear, Politics, The Constitution

 I’m so glad FOX News ran this story; Lord knows, nobody else will.